My-Bad-2/noise-v2/README.md

 ### Compilers
 - **Clang/LLVM** (Required for `x86_64-clang*` presets.
 Ensure you have the `x86_64` target support enabled)
-- **GCC Cross-Compiler** (Required ONLY for `x86_64-gcc*` presets.
-System GCC usually targets the host OS, which is unsuitable for kernel development.
-You must build a specific cross-compiler)

 ### Packing Utilities
 - **Xorriso**